cameronbracken/cadswes/rules-dev/doc/FlamingGorge/FlamingGorgeOutline.markdown

 ### `Downramp( DOUBLE Flow, STRING Class )`
 _Description_: Returns an average flow which includes downramping based on given Hydrologic Classification.
 For example: if starting at 4300 cfs and  downramp rate is 500 and baseflow is 800 the function would add 3800 + 3300 + 2800 + 2300 + 1800 + 1300 + 800 * (number of days left in month) and divide by total days

-_Is this even important or can we just show a sharp break?_

 ### `GetDownrampRate( STRING Class )`
 _Description_: Returns the downramping rate based on given hydrologic classification